 These are just a few items to keep in mind.
 Be sure to train your staff on privacy and security annually and send out reminders.
 HIPAA is not just a once-a-year commitment, it is every day!
 Stay safe out there!

-To find out more about our automated HIPAA compliance platform, click here:
+To find out more about how our online HIPAA Keeper™ can help your organization with HIPAA Compliance click here:

 It is hard to believe we are in 2021, but I am sure you are like the rest of us and glad to see 2020 in the rear-view mirror.